This event has now passed.

-For the first time ever, the world renowned Royal Institute Christmas Lectures are coming to While City – and this is your chance to be there.
+For the first time ever, the world renowned Royal Institution Christmas Lectures are coming to While City – and this is your chance to be there.

 On Saturday 15 December, from 3.30pm to 6pm, Imperial College will host the first ever live screening of the RI Christmas Lectures.